 The day starts by continuing on path no. 117 on via ferrata Sentiero Bonacossa.
 The first part of the day takes you over two passes: Forcella Diavolo and Forcella di Misurina.
 There are some easy cable-protected sections when coming up and down from those passes so it’s smart to gear up.

-Approximately two hours after leaving rifugio Fonda Savio you will reach rifugio Col de Varda.
-There is a chairlift which runs from the hut down to lake Misurina, for that reason, the area is quite busy.
+Approximately two hours after leaving Rifugio Fonda Savio you will reach Rifugio Col de Varda.
+There is a chairlift that runs from the hut down to Lake Misurina, for that reason, the area is quite busy.

 Day 4: Rifugio Vandelli to Rifugio San Marco